safespring/web/content/blogg/2022-03-network.md

 title: "The Safespring network model explained"
 date: "2022-03-24"
-intro: "People are puzzled by the network stack of the Safespring OpenStack IaaS.
+intro: "People are puzzled by the network stack of the Safespring OpenStack compute platform.
 Let's check it out and do some explanation."
 draft: false
 tags: ["English"]
 showthedate: true